gthetwong/wdi_rental_app_template/README.md

 ###Write a rental management app.

 Lot's of stuff is already provided to you.
 First, fork me (this repo).
 Forking creates a copy of the repo in your github account (we didn't really cover forking in the github lesson, but you get the idea).
-Next, clone forked repo from your github account.
-(Feel free to rename wdi_rental_app_template folder). *cd* into project folder and look around.
+Next, clone forked repo from your github account. (aftre cloning, feel free to rename wdi_rental_app_template folder). *cd* into project folder and look around.

 **main.rb** contains the main program (duh).
 It controls the program flow, that is: